varvet/cors/README.md

 [![Build Status](https://secure.travis-ci.org/elabs/cors.png)](http://travis-ci.org/elabs/cors)

-Cross-origin resource sharing (CORS) is great; it allows your visitors to asynchronously upload files to e.g. Filepicker or Amazon S3, without the files having to round-trip through your web server.
+Cross-origin resource sharing (CORS) is great; it allows your visitors to asynchronously upload files to e.g. Amazon S3, without the files having to round-trip through your web server.
 Unfortunately, giving your users complete write access to your online storage also exposes you to malicious intent.

 To combat harmful usage, good upload services that allow client-side upload, support a mechanism that allows